Measuring and Mitigating Biases in Motor Insurance Pricing: Bias mitigation

-In contrast to randomly selecting from the initial set of individuals, we introduce a subtlety that enables the generation of distinct individuals in certain scenarios.
-Two hyperparameters, namely the threshold $st$ and the transformation factor $ft$, are defined and selected within the interval $[0,1]$.
-Commencing with a randomly chosen individual $p$ from the subgroup, a $k$-nearest neighbor model is employed to identify the two individuals, $v_1$ and $v_2$, closest to the chosen individual.
-The attributes of the new individual are reconstructed column by column.
+Instead of randomly selecting from the initial set, we introduce subtleties enabling distinct individuals' generation in specific scenarios.
+Two hyperparameters, the threshold $st$ and transformation factor $ft$, are defined and selected within the interval $[0,1]$.
+Using a $k$-nearest neighbor model, two closest individuals, $v_1$ and $v_2$, are identified from a randomly chosen individual $p$.
+New individuals' attributes are reconstructed column by column, preserving observed subgroup distributions.
 The pseudo code for this process is outlined in Algorithm \ref{algo:fair-smote} (Appendix \ref{secA1}).
-This method facilitates the creation of new individuals while preserving the observed subgroup distributions.
-For all newly generated individuals, the continuous $Y$ values are calculated based on the quantitative value rule used in the algorithm.
+Continuous $Y$ values for newly generated individuals are calculated based on the algorithm's quantitative value rule.

-Instead of $k$-nearest-neighbors, generative adversarial networks (GANs) could have been employed either to simulate new individuals in a SMOTE approach or to reconstruct the $\boldsymbol{X}$ variables by generating similar individuals while minimizing their dependence on $S$.
+Generative adversarial networks (GANs) could have been employed to simulate new individuals in a SMOTE approach or reconstruct $\boldsymbol{X}$ variables by generating similar individuals while minimizing dependence on $S$.

-{\bf Pros}: The various scenarios and hyperparameters defined in this approach allow it to be customized to address specific problem requirements.
-This method appears beneficial in cases where achieving gender balance in the data is a crucial objective.

-{\bf Cons}: It appears that this method has a relatively limited effect on historical bias and interdependencies.